hzFishy/StructureCCloner/README.md

 # StructureCCloner
-A simple way to copy a 3D zone and rebuild it anywhere using Minecraft ComputerCraft:Tweaked mod
+A simple way to clone a 3D zone and rebuild it anywhere using Minecraft ComputerCraft:Tweaked mod